By Christopher Brown of OCDCarCare.com

 They key here is to perform a test spot to find how many passes are actually needed for a particular result on each paint system.

-Short Cycle Polishing with Non-Diminishing Abrasive Agglomerates Correction Liquids is the safest, fastest, most efficient and profitable paint correction procedure.
+Short Cycle Polishing with Non-Diminishing Abrasive Agglomerate Correction Liquids is the safest, fastest, most efficient and profitable paint correction procedure.

-#5 Limit the use of Paint Swelling Solvents on Surfaces
+#5 Limit the use of Paint Swelling Solvents when Polishing Paint

 Using a Combination of heavy solvents, from a few sources, can quick accelerate the speed and level of a paint swelling.
 Heavy solvents start swelling automotive paint before any paint correction begins.
 Use of these solvents can greatly magnify the negative impact of heat on automotive paint systems.